stratosnet/stratos-chain-testnet/README.md

 ```

 > * 1 stos = 1000000000 ustos
-> * By default, faucet will send 100stos(100,000,000,000ustos) to the given wallet address
+> * By default, faucet will send a certain amount of tokens to the given wallet address
 > * maximum 3 faucet requests to arbitrary wallet address from a single IP within an hour
 > * maximum 1 faucet request to a fixed wallet address within an hour